nmiannay/soli-crypt/README.md

   soli-crypt decrypt -k /mount/keys/id_rsa -s /mount/keys/share-0.memo -s /mount/keys/share-1.memo -o /mount/out/mySecretFile < mySecretFile.crypted
 ```

+> Use docker option `-i` if you want to use stdin, use docker option `-t` if you want to use mounted input file in your container

 ## Purpose

 I wanted to cypher sensitive files, but avoid as much as possible the risk of losing the private key.